DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 <!-- Screenshot of ../../../images/smart_upload/su-unsaved-findings.puml -->
 ![PUML Unsaved Findings](../../../images/smart_upload/su-unsaved-findings.png)

-Once the product matching is ran, the state of the system will be as follows:
+Once the product matching is run, the state of the system will be as follows:

 <!-- Screenshot of ../../../images/smart_upload/su-products-matched.puml -->
 ![PUML Products Matched](../../../images/smart_upload/su-products-matched.png)